-An analysis of variance.
-This test will answer if the group means differ, but not "how" they differ (although, a post-hoc test can answer this!).
+An analysis of variance, used to determine if there are any statistically significant differences between the means of three or more independent (unrelated) groups.
+However, it does not specify "how" they differ from each other (a post-hoc test can answer this!).
 There are three kinds of ANOVA: a one-way ANOVA (for between-subjects manipulation where the IV has 3+ levels), repeated measures ANOVA (for within-subjects manipulation where the IV has 3 levels), and factorial ANOVA (where there are 2+ IVs).

 Note: Between-group manipulation (between-subjects study design) means that each group received a different IV treatment condition (level).
 Within-group manipulation (within-subjects study design) means that every participant experiences every IV treatment condition (level).